-You’ll probably spend most of your time in and around Old Town, so it’s a good place to start looking for accommodations.
-My recommendation in Old Town Krakow would be Aparthotel Stare Miasto .
+You’ll probably spend most of your time in and around Old Town, so it’s a good place to start looking for accommodations in Krakow .
+A great choice in Old Town Krakow is Aparthotel Stare Miasto .
 Here, you’ll find rooms infused with modern Polish charm, for under $100.
 And the location is absolute perfection.
 Just be aware: this place is popular.
 Book ahead several weeks/months if you can!

 Getting to Krakow